 In the end, the subject at the Drawing Center is always drawing itself: what it has been, what it can be.– Holland Cotter, The New York Times

 The Drawing Center, a museum in Manhattan's SoHo district, explores the medium of drawing as primary, dynamic, and relevant to contemporary culture, the future of art, and creative thought.
-Its activities, which are both multidisciplinary and broadly historical, include exhibitions; Open Sessions, a curated artist program encouraging community and collaboration; the Drawing Papers publication series; and education and public programs.
+Its activities, which are both multidisciplinary and broadly historical, include exhibitions; the Viewing Program series, an artist mentorship program; the Drawing Papers publication series; and education and public programs.
 It was founded in 1977 by curator Martha Beck (1938–2014).

 The Drawing Center has presented more than 300 exhibitions, published over 150 catalogs, and has been recognized with prestigious awards such as the International Art Critics Association/USA award for Best Show by a Non-Profit Gallery or Space for the 2010 exhibition Leon Golub: Live & Die Like a Lion?, the 2009 exhibitions Ree Morton: At the Still Point of the Turning World and Unica Zürn: Dark Spring, and the 2008 exhibition, Frederick Kiesler: Co-Realities.